chrira/ms-techlab/08-pipelines.md

 - Container images should be built once and only once.
 If you have to build different images per stage, something went wrong :(
 - For configuring stage dependant things such as database credentials & coordinates, MQ related settings and general application configuration, use environment values, configuration files that are populated via ConfigMaps and/or Secrets.
 - Container images should be tagged so that matching software/code is visible
 - Changes from one stage to the next, should be applied via automation and without any manual intervention.
+Changes should be reproducible and traceable.

 ## Pipelines